 Our internet usage policy strictly prohibits students from downloading copyrighted material.
-The policy is outlined in the Residence Occupancy Agreement under “Schedule C – New College Network Usage Agreement” (page 11 of the Residence Code of Conduct).
+The policy is outlined in the New College Residence Policies under “Schedule C – New College Network Usage Agreement.”

 If a student violates this agreement they will be locked out of their internet access for a period of time.
 If they continue to violate the agreement, they may be prevented from accessing the internet indefinitely.
 Note that all violations are treated in compound to wired and wireless access.
 Blocks may not be immediate, the University may block your access to both connection services at any time if an offence has been detected.